 That being said, if you are in Canada for six months you’ll get at least two months of warm weather in May & June (depending on location, maybe April), so keep that in mind.
 It’ll be a wet-warm, though, so keep with the waterproof clothes & shoes.

 I can’t really help you (FernandaP) since i’m living in France and temperature rarely goes under -10°c where I live, but I’m really sensitive to cold so I usually wear a wool coat and boots with big socks and then I can feel warm…

-My grandma told me once that when it’s really cold you can wear silk gloves under wool (or whatever the fabric) glovesposted about 4 years ago
+My grandma told me once that when it’s really cold you can wear silk gloves under wool (or whatever the fabric) glovesposted over 7 years ago

 Most of your body heat escapes through your head.
 Of course jackets are important too, but hats are a big deal.
-Try to find something made of wool, or a wool blend.posted about 4 years ago
+Try to find something made of wool, or a wool blend.posted over 7 years ago

 Then don’t buy a bunch of huge coats.
 Rather, buy one cheap thick one.
 Perhaps even a wool pea coat, which is timeless.
 Then layer with cardigans and sweaters that you can use back home.
 Also, scarves of course.
 I have tons of silk scarves that work well in both summer and winter.
 (I live in northern Ohio.)
 You can buy warm socks rather cheap at many stores and of course a good pair of boots.
 Suede may not be the best, considering it ruins in snow.
 Also, hats and warm gloves.

 All of these things could be worn back where you live, when paired with lighter items.
-Well, minus the coat.posted about 4 years ago
+Well, minus the coat.posted over 7 years ago

 when you are talking about -30c or more, u have one of two choices, warmth or style. i have not found both (unless you’re talking about layering to crazzy levels and i hate going to that extreme or you can afford the price tag)